GuildCrafts/web-development-js/_goals/255-Init_5-Web_APIs.md

   - [ ] Create a playlist
   - [ ] Edit a playlist
   - [ ] Delete a playlist
+- [ ] API accepts POST and PUT/PATCH requests with JSON-formatted bodies

 #### Deployment